23rd Street–Baruch College station: Design

 As with other stations built as part of the original IRT, the station was constructed using a cut-and-cover method.
 The tunnel is covered by a U-shaped trough that contains utility pipes and wires.
-The bottom of this trough contains a foundation of concrete no less than 4 in thick.
+This trough contains a foundation of concrete no less than 4 in thick.
 Each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The platforms contain columns with white glazed tiles, spaced every 15 ft.
 Additional columns between the tracks, spaced every 5 ft, support the jack-arched concrete station roofs.
 There is a 1 in gap between the trough wall and the platform walls, which are made of 4 in-thick brick covered over by a tiled finish.

 The original decorative scheme consisted of black tile station-name tablets, violet and white tile bands, a grey faience cornice, blue faience plaques, and marble wainscoting.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor Manhattan Glass Tile Company and faience contractor Rookwood Pottery Company.
 The ceilings of the original platforms and fare control areas contain plaster molding.

 There are no open crossovers or crossunders between the platforms.
 The platform extensions had beige tiles.
 During station renovations in 1988, the beige tiles were removed and the original, white ones restored.
 It has IND-style signs indicating the way to the exits at 22nd and 23rd Streets.
 An ornate fare control grille on the southbound side is a piece of artwork entitled Long Division by artist Valerie Jaudon, which was installed during the renovation.
 The station features a back-lit "23 Street/Park Avenue South" sign at the platform level fare control.
 The station does not contain restrooms.